Mithilesh31/Apple-mail/README.md

 An MCP server that gives AI assistants full access to Apple Mail -- read, search, compose, organize, and analyze emails via natural language.
 Built with [FastMCP](https://github.com/jlowin/fastmcp).

-> This is a fork/derivative of [patrickfreyer/apple-mail-mcp](https://github.com/patrickfreyer/apple-mail-mcp), maintained independently by [Mithilesh Desale](https://github.com/Mithilesh31).
-See [LICENSE](LICENSE) for attribution.

 ## Quick Install